openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 ## About the helloworld sample

-This sample is about as simple as you can get whereby the host calls in to the enclave calling a function with no parameters, and then the enclave calls back into the host calling another function with no parameters.
-A little message is printed in both of these functions to help show the progression through the code.
+This sample is about as simple as you can get regarding creating and calling into an enclave.
+In this sample you will see:

+- The host creates an enclave
+- The host calls a simple function in the enclave
+- The enclave function prints a message and then calls a simple function back in the host
+- The host function prints a message before returning to the enclave
+- The enclave function returns back to the host
+- The enclave is terminated

-This sample uses the SDK edger8r to generate the code necessary for the host to call the enclave function, as well as generate the code necessary for the enclave to call the host function.
-To achieve this we need to author an `edl` file and generate these files.
-The following is the contents of the helloworld.edl file that is in the root of this sample:
+This sample uses the Open enclave SDK `oeedger8r` tool to generate marshaling code necessary to call functions between the enclave and the host.

+First we need to define the functions we want to call between the enclave and host.
+To do this we create a `helloworld.edl` file:

 ```edl
 enclave {